Scottish Leaders on Trump Trip Rumors: Stay the Hell Away, Unless You’re Bringing Tax Records

 Even Scottish lawmakers who have previously defended Trump and what his courses bring to the economy are sceptical about the rumored trip.
 Brian Whittle, a member of the Scottish parliament who represents the area where Trump Turnberry lies, told The Daily Beast: “The rules are that it must be essential travel only.
 I would hope that politicians, especially senior politicians would lead by example.
 I would strongly suggest that now is not the time for President Trump to travel to Turnberry.”

-Another local MSP, Colin Smyth, said that Trump and his team landing in Scotland during a coronavirus surge would be the “height of irresponsibility,” adding: “Our police and others frankly have enough to do without the added burden of coping with Donald Trump’s election sulk...
-We need a categoric guarantee from both the U.K. and Scottish Governments that if there is even the slightest shred of truth in these rumours they will nip this in the bud now.”
+Another area MSP, Colin Smyth, said that Trump and his security team landing in Scotland during a coronavirus surge would be the “height of irresponsibility,” adding: “Our police and others frankly have enough to do without the added burden of coping with Donald Trump’s election sulk...
+We need a categoric guarantee from both the U.K. and Scottish governments that if there is even the slightest shred of truth in these rumours they will nip this in the bud now.”

+Alex Cole-Hamilton MSP told The Daily Beast: “Scotland welcomes in comers of all backgrounds and beliefs, but that stops short of providing safe harbour for criminals.
+We’ve got enough on our plate right now than having to deal with the arrival of a delinquent former president.”

+As for the veracity of the trip rumors, it’s far from clear.

 Meanwhile, local plane-spotting Facebook groups are abuzz with the rumors, with some posting pictures of U.S. Navy planes flying around Prestwick—but that in itself is not unusual, the spotters say.
 “The American Navy have been training out of Prestwick for months,” one spotter said.
 Another wrote: “So much frenetic conjecture, hope he’s not coming, the sooner he retires the better, good riddance to bad rubbish.”